Sirillion/smxmenuchangelog/README.md

 ### CHANGES:
 - Added changes to the different settings as introduced with 1.2.
-- Added new buttons to the different menues as intriduced with 1.2.
+- Added new buttons to the different menus as introduced with 1.2.

 ### FIXES:
 - Hopefully fixed some localization issues.